TMUND/ticktacotoe/README.md

 ## TickTacoToe

-* My first attempt at a game using JS, CSS, HTML
+* My first attempt at a game using JS, CSS, HTML, Canvas?

 ##TODO:

 # Soon

-* Remove all images from board once game state is Won/Draw (.removeClass)?
+* Set-up timer for each turn

+## Later

+* Use Canvas to draw words with each passing second during a turn
+* Keep scores
 * Style html/css for better view

-## Later

 ### Maybe